 For a few years I’ve been thinking about the relation of music and democracy.
-As I explain in my first post on this blog, this interest had two points of origin: the obsession of many 1960s radicals (who I had studied in two previous books) with ‘democratising’ music-making; and a course I was teaching at the University of Nottingham that examined uses of classical music to ‘change lives’, including through processes of democratisation.
+This interest had two points of origin: the preoccupation of many 1960s radicals (who I had studied in two previous books) with ‘democratising’ music-making; and a course I was teaching at the University of Nottingham that examined uses of classical music to ‘change lives’, including through processes of democratisation.
 Musicians have often been keen to identify their practice with the idea of ‘democracy’, yet these claims have received relatively little careful discussion or analysis.

 Robert Adlington holds the Queen’s Anniversary Prize Chair in Contemporary Music at the University of Huddersfield.
 He was convenor of the 2-day symposium ‘Finding Democracy in Music’ at Huddersfield in September 2017.
 He is writing a monograph with the provisional title Musical Models of Democracy, and is co-editing (with Esteban Buch) a volume of essays arising from the Huddersfield symposium.
 In 2018 he will be coordinator of democracy-related events at the Darmstadt Summer Course and the TRANSIT Festival of New Music in Leuven.